WHITE CANE SAFETY DAY

 Within hours of the passage of the joint resolution, President Lyndon B. Johnson signed the first White Cane Safety Day proclamation.

-White Cane Safety Day was also named Blind Americans Equality Day, in 2011, by President Barack Obama.
+This Day was also named Blind Americans Equality Day, in 2011, by President Barack Obama.

+There is always so much more one can do to make a difference.
 For more information regarding White Cane Safety Day from the National Federation of the Blind, see: https://nfb.org/white-cane-safety-day